 Within each of these stages, you should consider the following questions in order to fully understand your customers.

-Because the customer journey is not a linear journey from A to B – buyers often take a back and forth, cyclical, multi-channel journey – the map can be hard to visualize.
-The key thing is to accurately follow the movements of a customer.
-Knowing this information and being able to communicate it visually will greatly improve not only the experience of the customer, but also your products and services.
+Understanding the typical customer journey and being able to communicate it visually will greatly improve not only the experience of the customer but also your products and services.

-Most importantly, now you’ve made a customer journey map in Conceptboard, share it with your marketing and sales departments, customer service staff, managers and key stakeholders.
-Basically, anyone who is involved with these touchpoints and has the ability to act on this information to improve your customers experience.
+Now you’ve created your customer journey map in Conceptboard, share it with your marketing and sales departments, customer service staff, managers and key stakeholders.
+Anyone who is involved with customers has the ability to act on this information to improve your customers experience.